MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/calling-start-call.md

     ![Screenshot of right side of screen with Participants button highlighted.](media/calling-start-call-5.png "Screenshot of right side of screen with Participants button highlighted.")

-1. Do one of the following:
+1. Perform one of the following actions:

     - If the contact you want to add is listed in the **Recent** list, select the contact's tile, and then select **Show video**.